gherasima/passwd-linux/README.md

 ## Features

-    * Check if user exist
+    * Check if user exist.
+    * Check if old password is correct.
-    * Change password without verify the old password first
+    * Change password if user exist but without verify the old password.
-    * Change password if user exist and old password is correct (SHA512 only, RHEL 6 & 7)
+    * Change password if user exist and old password is correct
-    * Check if old password is correct (SHA512 only, RHEL 6 & 7)
-    * Check if old password is correct (MD5 only, RHEL 4 & 5)

 ## Usage